Rod Fergusson: Black Tusk/The Coalition (2014–2020)

+Rod Fergusson at E3 2016 with Gears of War 4 actors Eugene Byrd and Liam McIntyre.

 During 2013, Microsoft began talking with Epic about acquiring the Gears of War franchise with plans to assign it to Black Tusk Studios.
 Fergusson heard of this and contacted Microsoft, eager to work on the series again.
 Microsoft affirmed the acquisition on January 27, 2014, and confirmed Fergusson would be hired into a leadership position at Black Tusk Studios.
 Fergusson said "I've been privileged to work on a lot of great games with a lot of great teams, but Gears has had the most impact on me professionally and personally, so this really feels like a homecoming."
 Fergusson also stated that he felt that with Microsoft's resources, they would do much more with the series than at Epic.
 Black Tusk was later renamed to The Coalition (based on a fictional entity within the Gears series) in June 2015.
 Over the next three years, Fergusson helped lead development on the remastered version of the first Gears game and the fourth and fifth entry in the series.
 The last two games shifted the main character and setting for the game, which Fergusson said was meant to be comparable to the contrast between Tim Burton's and Christopher Nolan's Batman films.